etbull/3D-Spatially-Biased-NN/README.md

 # 3D-Spatially-Biased-NN
 A modification to PyTorch that allows for higher dimensional modelling and spatially biased connections between these higher dimension layers.
-See the [Notes Markdown](NOTES.md) for more details on how its going so far.
+See the [Notes Markdown](NOTES.md) for more details on how its going so far!

 ## Overall Plan
 1. Create a basic template to modify and use